MicrosoftDocs/azure-devops-docs/docs/articles/effective-tfvc-branching-strategies-for-devops.md

 # Effective TFVC branching strategies for DevOps

 Are you planning to embrace [DevOps](http://donovanbrown.com/post/what-is-devops) using the Team Foundation Version Control ([TFVC](/vsts/tfvc/index))?
-You probably have a few questions, such as:
+You will probably have a few questions, such as:

 - How do I decide on the right branching strategy?
 - Is there an effective strategy for DevOps?